cosnomi/react-fediverse-comment/README.md

 ```
 <FediverseCommentSection apiRootEndpoint="https://social.cosnomi.com/api/v1" rootPost="https://social.cosnomi.com/api/v1/statuses/A2rRxmPWzrYPouduO8">
 ```
-`rootPost` is an API endpoint url of the root status.
+- `rootPost` is an API endpoint url of the root status.
-`apiRootEndpoint` is a base url of the API endpoint.
+- `apiRootEndpoint` is a base url of the API endpoint.

+Currently, this plugin only supports Pleroma (and probably Mastodon).
+Support for other fediverse systems is being considered.

 I know these parameters are redundant.
 They will be updated soon.